lexfn/demos/README.md

 ## Windows

+- Install Microsoft Visual Studio, make sure the C++ compiler is included in the installation.
+The project was last tested with MSVS 2022.
 - Install Vulkan SDK.
-Make sure the VULKAN_SDK environment variable is set.
+Make sure the `VULKAN_SDK` environment variable is set.
 - `cd build`.
-- `cmake -G "Visual Studio 16 2019" -A x64 ..` (or the alternative for the current MSVS at the time).
+- `cmake -A x64 ..`.
-- Build using the generated IDE files.
+- Build the `ALL BUILD` target in MSVS.
-- Run demos from the project root, e.g.: `./build/bin/<Debug|Release>/<Demo executable>`.
+- Run demos from the project root, e.g.: `./build/bin/<Debug|Release>/<executable>`.

 ## macOS

 - `cd build`.
 - `cmake ..`.
 - `make`
-- Run demos from the project root, e.g.: `./build/bin/<Demo executable>`.
+- Run demos from the project root, e.g.: `./build/bin/<executable>`.

 # Controls